 All live fire ranges must maintain two separate means of communication with Range Operations at all times.
-Primary means of communication with will be by Motorola Handheld "LIVEFIRE" Channel.
-Alternate means of communication will be by FM radio or by commercial telephone when available.
+Primary means of communication with will be by Motorola Handheld "Livefire" Channel.
+Alternate means of communication will be by commercial telephone in the range tower.